 Rule 22e-4(b)(1)(iv).
-The limitation on illiquid investments is similar to the limitation on "15% standard assets" in the proposed rule, in that both requirements limit the acquisition of assets than cannot be sold or disposed of within seven days.
+The limitation on illiquid investments is similar to the limitation on "15% standard assets" in the proposed rule, in that both requirements limit the acquisition of assets that cannot be sold or disposed of within seven days.
 As noted above, the Liquidity Rule defines an "illiquid investment" as "any investment that the fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment."
-See Rule 22e-4(a)(8).
+Rule 22e-4(a)(8).
 The SEC believes that funds will be less likely to interpret "significant changes" in market value as capturing very small movements in price.
 Liquidity Release, at 107.
 Under the proposed rule, a "15% standard asset" was defined as "an asset that may not be sold or disposed of in the ordinary course of business within seven calendar days at approximately the value ascribed to it by the fund."
-Liquidity Release, at 231 n.748.
-However, the proposed rule would have had a fund identify 15% standard assets in a process separate from the liquidity classification process, whereas the Liquidity Rule incorporates the classification of portfolio investments as illiquid into the general liquidity classification process.
-Liquidity Release, at 231.
-This harmonization, in the SEC's view, will reduce confusion that could arise as a result of separate requirements and provide a more comprehensive framework for funds to evaluate the liquidity of their investments.
-Liquidity Release, at 234.
+Id. at 231 n.748.
+However, the proposed rule would have had a fund identify 15% standard assets in a process separate from the liquidity classification process, whereas the Liquidity Rule incorporates the classification of portfolio investments as of illiquid investments, the Liquidity Rule requires SEC reporting of illiquid holdings above 15% of a fund's net assets.
+If a fund or In-Kind ETF holds more than 15% of its net assets in illiquid investments that are assets: